 The series of talks explores the cultural and artistic foundations of modern art in Mexico and provides context to the phenomenon of Frida Kahlo, Diego Rivera, and their artistic circle.
 Hear from New Zealand-based Mexican academics, along with a leading expert on expatriatism, and deepen your appreciation of the political and artistic environment in post-Revolution Mexico.

-The first talk by Dr Priscila Pilatowsky Goni will track the effects of the Mexican Revolution and the construction of mexicanidad – ‘an identity born of Mexico’s pre-Hispanic Indigenous cultures and its colonial past, mixed up with a post-revolutionary, modern, visionary future’.
+The first talk by Dr Walescka Pino-Ojeda will track the many lives of Frida Kahlo as a daughter of the Mexican Revolution and central figure in the construction of a new “Mexicanidad” — an identity that acknowledged the indigenous character both of Mexico’s foundations and its persistent contemporary worldviews and practices.
 Next, Dr Leonard Bell will reveal the innovative and artistically productive relationships between Mexicans and European and North American refugees fleeing conflicts.
 Finally, turning to Frida herself, Dr Diana Albarrán González will explore how Kahlo used her clothing as a symbol of political and cultural identity.
 Going beyond Kahlo’s style, Albarrán González sheds light on the richness of Indigenous artisans and Mexican textile traditions.

 This series comprises three illustrated talks presented in person at the Gallery.
 Tickets cover admission to three lectures and a light morning tea upon arrival.
 Lunch can be purchased as an add-on.